mankai-chow/FuzzifiED.jl/docs/src/itensors.md

 ## Modified version of ITensor

-We have forked `ITensors` and made some modifications to better suit our modifications.
+We have forked `ITensors` and made some modifications to better suit our need.
 To install the modified packages, please use

 ```julia
 using Pkg